-- Develop a Program Plan of Action: - Consider overall savings of identified program strategies. - Consider unintended consequences, conflicts, or costs of ranked strategies. - Consider the interactivity and symmetry of the strategies. - Evaluate the consistency of the alignment of identified strategies with the overall theory of action.
+Develop a Program Plan of Action:

+- Consider overall savings of identified program strategies. - Consider unintended consequences, conflicts, or costs of ranked strategies. - Consider the interactivity and symmetry of the strategies. - Consistency of the alignment of identified strategies with the overall theory of action.